neurodata/m2g/CONTRIBUTING.md

 ## Issues
 * An Issue should consist of a manageable task with a concrete DOD; larger tasks should be split into multiple issues, with milestones, epics, and or tags.
-* Create an issue template.
-Can use [these](https://github.com/neurodata/rerf/tree/staging/.github/ISSUE_TEMPLATE) as a guide.

 ## Testing
 * Python: [Pytest](https://doc.pytest.org/)